malteranalytics/malteranalytics.github.io/_posts/2022-02-22-nba-lineups.md

 ![plot of chunk unnamed-chunk-1](/assets/images/2022-02-22-nba-lineups/image2.png)

-In order to determine to what extent lineup total salary correlates to success, I've used the NBA advanced metric Net Rating as an objective measure.
+In order to determine the connection between total salary and success, I've used the NBA advanced metric Net Rating as an objective measure.
 This value represents the net points (positive or negative) scored while a set of players are on the court together per 100 possessions.
 A team who wins a game by 5 points that featured 100 offensive and defensive possessions will have a Net Rating of +5.
 While there are other metrics that better predict future success and win/loss records, Net Rating serves as a simple and concrete description of 'what happened?' while a given lineup was out on the court.
 A notable flaw of the metric, however, is that is does not account for who the team is playing against.
 In a future analysis, I would potentially try alternative other evaluations of success.

-Before looking at the relationship between Net Rating and lineup salary, we'll first look at the top 10 highest and lowest salaried lineups thus far this season, among lineups that have played 48 minutes together.
-The Warriors and Bucks have played the most expensive lineups and are having great seasons, however the Warrior's \$126 million lineup of Curry, Thompson, Wiggins, Looney, and Kuminga is negative in their 58 minutes.
+Before analyzing the Net Rating and Salary relationships in our data, we'll first look at the top 10 highest and lowest salaried lineups thus far this season, among lineups that have played 48 minutes together.
+The Warriors and Bucks have played the most expensive lineups and are having great seasons, however the Warrior's \$126 million lineup of Curry, Thompson, Wiggins, Looney, and Kuminga is negative in their 58 minutes on the court.
 On the other hand, the 76ers have an incredibly inexpensive lineup that has played great together in their 67 minutes.

 **Top 10 Highest Paid 5-Player Lineups in 2021-22 Season**